techidaily/site-win11-tips/source/_posts/prioritize-power-with-instant-admin-windows-terminal-entry.md

 ![Always Open the Windows Terminal as Administrator Using Settings](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/always-open-the-windows-terminal-as-administrator-using-settings.jpeg)
 5. Then click**Save** to apply the changes.

- Once you complete the above steps, the terminal will open automatically in the admin terminal the next time you open it.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Jng92DT1n_Y?si=LvxQhsEJoymsM2iZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/RvR5PNhspKE?si=uJcMYK9v-_Xq7fAg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+ Once you complete the above steps, the terminal will open automatically in the admin terminal the next time you open it.

 ## 2\.
 How to Always Open the Windows Terminal as Administrator With Desktop Shortcut